Skparab1/skparab1.github.io/README.md

 clean this up later

 ## oskeyboard
-- framewrok for on screen
+- framework for on screen